TerpsRacing-Baja/Baja-Embedded/README.md

-# TR Baja 22
+# Baja-Embedded

-This contains all of the code for the 21 and 22 cars.
+This repository contains all of the code used for Terps Racing Baja Crew embedded systems.
+It is maintained by the Electronics and Testing subteam.

 Currently, the repo contains in-development code for the car's on-board computer and data collection system.
 The client code "blast" is designed to interface with a webserver